‣

 - Orgs have moral worth

-- network of weights, dissolving intrinsic vs instrumental
+- dissolving intrinsic vs instrumental moral worth

-- everything everyone does will be judged
+- Everything everyone does will be judged

-- The final retroactive funder is God
+- Impact certs: the final retroactive funder is God / ASI

-- money/property will be worth much less than impact.
+- money/property will be worth much less than impact. plan accordingly!

 - goodness, intelligence (and power?) might all converge